ianozsvald/data_science_delivered/README.md

             - Visualise a correlation matrix for your features if you have a small number (e.g. <20 features).
 You might also visualise the similarities as a force network graph ([photo](https://twitter.com/lc0d3r/status/654226497893453824)) using NetworkX or Gephi.

+            - What classifications are always wrong?
+Train on your training set and then use either your train or your test set to diagnose which labels in incorrectly predicts.
+What's missing?
+Poor features?
+Maybe the model is too simplistic?
+Maybe you have bad labels?
+            - Which classifications always sit on the decision boundary (e.g. items with a 50/50 probability of being in one of two classes)?
+Why can't the model confidently move the examples to the right class?

     -   regression

         -   diagnosis tips: